Kipp Keller: Austin FC

 In January 2022, it was announced that Keller had signed a Generation Adidas contract with Major League Soccer, and would leave college a year early to enter the 2022 MLS SuperDraft.
 On January 11, 2022, he was selected 5th overall in the SuperDraft by Austin FC.
 He made his professional debut on February 26, 2022, starting against FC Cincinnati in a 5–0 win.
+On November 17, 2023, Austin FC announced they would not exercise the 2024 option for Keller.